eslint/eslint/docs/src/rules/no-restricted-exports.md

 This rule has an object option:

 * `"restrictedNamedExports"` is an array of strings, where each string is a name to be restricted.
-* `"restrictedNamedExportsPattern"` is an array of regex strings, where each string regex pattern would be restricted.
+* `"restrictedNamedExportsPattern"` is a regex string, and any named export matching that pattern would be restricted.
 * `"restrictDefaultExports"` is an object option with boolean properties to restrict certain default export declarations.
 The option works only if the `restrictedNamedExports` option does not contain the `"default"` value.
 The following properties are allowed:
     * `direct`: restricts `export default` declarations.
     * `named`: restricts `export { foo as default };` declarations.